Book your tours

 6 August 2024

-Our South of Cornwall tour takes in a tiny village nestled in a wooded valley with a river flowing through.
-A village loved by locals and those in the know, with a few unexpected claims to fame!
+Our South Cornwall tour explores a part of the county where you are never far from tiny villages like Lerryn, nestled in wooded valleys, loved by locals, and with a few unexpected claims to fame!

 We love Lerryn whatever the season.
 In the summer you can sprawl on the green with an ice cream in hand, as boats bob by.
 Or in the autumn when the river banks are richly flanked with golden leaves.
 A frosty morning when the mist lingers over the water or spring when the woods are a wash with bluebells.